CallumDennisIE/mobile-physio/README.md

 </details>

 The additional info text box is resizable vertically, to allow users to type more info if they require it.
-The reason horizontal resizablity is not allowed, is due to the fact that it would bring the text off of the screen, whic would look un-professional.
+The reason that re-sizing the box horizontally is not allowed, is because it would bring the text off of the screen, which would look unprofessional.

 [Back to top!](#mobile-physio)